nn-uark19/project-TheCampDb-MEN/README.md

 Note:
 - (git) if we make a change in branch2, but not stage/commit, you will lose all the changes if you switch to other branches
 - (mongoose) Cat.find returns array, whereas Cat.findById return 1 object
-- (git) fastforward. seems like the master branch got fast forward due to no changes between merges.
+- (git) fastforward. seems like the master branch got fast forward due to no changes between merges. happens during v4. commit c2212c1..8baf3ef (8baf3efc44d94f08bfde541c0b794d5a7941558e)
 ---------------
 YelpCamp: Creating Comments Pt1	Comment New/Create.
 Start of v4
 - discuss nested routes